gdsbook/book/notebooks/05_choropleth.md

 ax.set_xlabel("State ID");
 ```

-The figure can be challenging to read at first but, once you "decode" it, it packs
+Figure 3 can be challenging to read at first but, once you "decode" it, it packs
 a lot of information.
 Each row includes a full
 series of all of our data, classified by an algorithm, with the group to which it
 has been assigned encoded on a color scale from light yellow (lowest value group)